 Decision tree after the second splitting

 Now, let’s look at the two newly generated nodes.
-The first one at depth of 2 contains 2 high stroke risk records and 2 low stroke risk records.
-They don’t have high weight but high oil diet.
+The first one at a depth of 2 contains 2 high stroke risk records and 2 low stroke risk records.
+They don’t have heavy weight, but a high oil diet.
 Let’s check out their profile with this line of code

 df_right[df_right["high_oil_diet"]=="yes"]

 The result looks like the following: